dhardi/gameshark/TESTING.md

 |&check;| Accordion opens and closes when clicked.
 |&check;| Accordion only allows for one review to be expanded simultaneously to save display space.
 |&check;| If there are no reviews, then an inline form is shown in place of the accordion.
-|&check;| If reviews, there is a button above for the user to add a review.
+|&check;| If reviews, there is a button below for the user to add a review.

 |passed | **Identify any promotions that are available** so that I can **take advantage of them and obtain the best value for money possible.**
 |:---:|:---|